Norway's debate about arctic oil exploration is farcical.

 The climate debate is paralyzed by fallacies and smoke curtains, to maintain a system that harms nature, the climate and therefore ultimately ourselves.
 The correct question and open discussion should be: who does this system still serve?

-This text first appeared in Klassekampen on 15 May 2020
+This text originally appeared in Klassekampen on 15 May 2020